-The individuals we seek to help are often on the frontline of hunts or anti-poaching activities and are therefore exposed to the dangers inherent in hunting.
+The individuals we seek to help are often on the frontline of hunts or anti-poaching activities and are therefore exposed to the dangers inherent in hunting and supporting activities.
 These same individuals are unlikely to have adequate, or any, health insurance.
 They are unlikely to have life insurance or disability coverage.
 As a result, a serious injury has the potential to be even more devastating to these individuals than to most of the rest of us.
 The death of a primary breadwinner could have equally dire consequences for most of the people we seek to help.
 Likewise, wildlife conservation professionals such as game wardens and biologists are also on the frontlines of their professions and are exposed to the inherent risks of apprehending violators and risking their lives to protect wildlife.
 Although they may have certain benefits afforded by their employers, their families face the same dire consequences as the families of professional hunters and their assistants if they are killed.